willkessler/jupytergraffiti/README.md

 ![jupyter_container_key](./images/jupyter_container_key.png)

-### Installing the Graffiti extension in your own Jupyter Server
+### Installation Option #3: Install the Graffiti Extension in Your Own Jupyter Server (More Complex Option)

 This will permanently install the extension in Jupyter (although you can always uninstall it if you want to).
 This means the extension will